Home

 Plaju refinery, Palembang, 14th February 1942

 Japan’s conquest of the Dutch East Indies (modern Indonesia) depended heavily on securing the vast natural resources of the archipelago.
-Near Palembang, capital of South Sumatra, was an Allied airfield (‘P1’) as well as two oil refineries – Plaju and Sungei Gerong – which processed a third of all oil production in the Indies.
-Each…
+Near Palembang, capital of South Sumatra, was an Allied airfield (‘P1′) as well as two oil refineries – Plaju and Sungei Gerong – which processed a third of the Indies’ oil production.
+If the refineries…

 Road ambush at Bakri, 18th January 1942